 However, I approach it a bit differently.
 I like to think that I give a little piece of myself away to every person I meet.

 I'm the girl who talked to you about how weird bratwurst is.
 You helped me pick up my fallen menus when it got windy, I thanked you.
 Your kid kicked me in the shins, and I laughed it off.
-You told me about how your husband divorced you, and now you're going to be a "bad bitch"-- I listened.
-People tell me these things while they're waiting in line.
+A lady spilled her heart out to me as she waited for her table about her recent divorce.

 Over winter break, I visited Providence with my mom.
 We were exhausted, and decided to have dinner around five in a big empty restaurant.
 I will never forget our waitress.
 After we placed our orders, she just started talking to us.
 She told us how she wanted to go into nursing or criminal justice, she told us about how she and her ex-boyfriend had joint custody of her dog, she talked about her big Portuguese family and showed us her Instagram.
 I think many people would have been really annoyed by this, but I will never forget her.

 Of course, I'm not going to give my customers my whole life story (I'm not trying to get fired...), but I want to leave an impression on them, figure them out a little bit, scratch the surface.
 I like to think that one day, when that recent divorcee is old and sitting on a park bench watching her grandchildren play on a tire swing, she'll remember me, the hostess she talked to for half an hour about her new lifestyle choices.

 I don't know what this has to do with Pocky sticks, I just wanted to talk about it.
 Enjoy this recipe for jazzed up Pocky sticks!

 - 1/2 teaspoon baking powder

 - 3 tablespoons sugar

 - 1/4 cup Nutella